plentymarkets/plugin-ceres/meta/documents/user_guide_en.md

 ##### Customising the header and footer:

 1. Go to **Plugins » Plugin overview**.<br /> → The plugin overview will open.
-2. Click on **Ceres**.<br /> → The plugin will open in a new tab.
+2. Click on **Ceres**.<br /> → The plugin will open.
 3. Click on **Configuration** in the directory tree.
 4. Open the **Header** or the **Footer** tab.
 5. Carry out the settings.
-Pay attention to the information given in table 1.
+Pay attention to the information given in table 2.
 6. **Save** the settings.

 <table>